 The most popular offline storage options include:

-- Ledger: Ledger provides hardware wallets that have Bluetooth enabled to connect with iOS devices.
+Ledger provides hardware wallets that have Bluetooth enabled to connect with iOS devices.
 Since all transactions are signed with the hardware device, it acts as a hardware security key, providing the best of both worlds.

-- TREZOR: TREZOR was the original hardware wallet and tends to cater to more advanced crypto users.
+TREZOR was the original hardware wallet and tends to cater to more advanced crypto users.
 In addition to cold storage, TREZOR devices can be connected to a computer to easily facilitate transfers.

 Investors should ensure that they keep crypto wallets in a safe location, such as a bank safe deposit box or a personal vault.
 In addition, it may be a good idea to keep a paper version of the PIN to access a hardware wallet in a separate secure location—even if you have the number memorized in case you are incapacitated, and a family member needs to access it.

-Alternatives like ETFs to Consider
+3. Alternatives Like ETFs to Consider to Store Cryptocurrency

-Many investors don’t want to worry about storing crypto assets, and moreover, may want to keep all of their investments in the same location.
+Many investors don’t want to worry about storing crypto assets and may want to keep all of their investments in the same location.
 If that’s the case, crypto exchange-traded funds (ETFs) may be the best option since they can be bought and sold like a stock and the fund manager is responsible for holding and securing the underlying crypto assets.